Alf21/textdraw-system/README.md

-Example how to create an register:
+Example how to create a panel with a list, a panelDialog and a MessageBox:

 ```java
 Panel panel = TextdrawSystem.createPanel(player);